hithroc/ghc-proposals/proposals/0000-term-lookup-rules.md

   the type namespace.
 While this is not as noisy as the previous alternative, context-dependent syntax is generally more confusing to read and it still conflicts with Template Haskell.

+* We could supress `-Wpuns` warning for certain kinds of punning.
+For instance: we could suppress it for `data Foo = Foo` (when the data constructor is related to the type constructor, the most common use of punning) and let users disambiguate with module aliases.
+Or we could suppress `-Wpuns` when punning is used for records `Foo { ... }`.
+However, this doesn't help with backwards compatibility much, introduces unintuitive `-Wpuns` warning behavior (sometimes it warns about puns and sometimes it doesn't)

 ## Unresolved Questions